raspberrypi/documentation/remote-access/ssh/sshfs.md

 ### Linux

-Install sshfs on your computer with:
+Install SSHFS on your computer with:

 ```bash
 sudo apt-get install sshfs
 ```

-(assuming a Debian based system)
+(This assumes you are using a Debian-based system)

 ### Mac